 Robotic cell design requires careful consideration of the production process, including the size and shape of the products and materials needed, to ensure that the cell operates efficiently.
 Additionally, robotic simulation helps to identify any potential errors or bottlenecks in the system before implementation, saving time and resources.

 At our company, we pride ourselves on our expertise in all aspects of robotics and take a deep dive into the specific needs of our clients, enabling us to offer tailored solutions that meet their exact requirements.

 Programming Robotic Arms

-When programming robotic arms, the robot operators use software commands or instructions that allow the robot arm to perform certain tasks.
-Thus, robot Programming is a structure well organised that includes the use of pushbuttons to indicate the robot when to start or when to stop the operation.
-However, by programming robotic arms, the operator needs to consider each of these elements.
-Please bear in mind, the robotic software varies according to the robot manufacturer.
+When programming robotic arms, robot operators use software commands or instructions that allow the robot arm to perform certain tasks.
+Moreover, robot programming is a well-organized structure that includes the use of pushbuttons to indicate when to start or stop the operation.
+However, the operator needs to consider each of these elements carefully when programming robotic arms.
+Please bear in mind that robotic software varies according to the robot manufacturer.

-At this stage, the operators need to consider the safety cell components.
-Mainly, the robot is a set of robust mechanical devices capable to cause serious injures to the operator.
+At this stage, operators need to consider the safety cell components.
+Mainly, the robot is a set of robust mechanical devices capable of causing serious injuries to the operator.

 Steps for Offline Robotic Programming Arms

 Here below is a breakdown of the steps that take place for the robot programming aspect:

 - We build a complete robot cell simulation using the CAD data from the project (Fixturing CAD models, End Of Arm Tooling CAD models, Peripheral equipment CAD Models, and Guarding and Safety Devices).